America's Largest Classroom, the Nation's Largest Stage

 In a 2014 survey, parents of children age two to six ranked PBS KIDS as the most trusted and relied upon media brand for school readiness, ranking PBS KIDS first in delivering on every measured skill – math, reading, social, emotional and more.
 (Smarty Pants, 2014)

 A recent study showed that PBS KIDS resources can help close the math achievement gap for children from low-income families and better prepare them for Kindergarten.
 The study also showed an increase in parents’ engagement in their kids’ learning.
 Parents’ awareness of their children’s mathematics learning increased, as did their use of activities and strategies to support their children’s learning.
 Parents were also motivated to set aside time each day to do math activities with their children.
 (Engaging Families in Early Mathematics Learning: A Study of a Preschool Family Engagement Model.
 WestEd, 2014)

-PBS LearningMedia, a partnership of PBS and WGBH Educational Foundation, is a free media-on-demand service offering educators access to the best of public media and delivers research-based, classroom-ready digital learning experiences to engage students in exploring curriculum concepts that align with National and Common Core State Standards.
+PBS LearningMedia, a partnership of PBS and WGBH Educational Foundation, is a media-on-demand service offering educators access to the best of public media and delivers research-based, classroom-ready digital learning experiences to engage students around standards-aligned curriculum concepts.

 Teachers have access to more than 100,000 curriculum-aligned digital resources from over 205 trusted media partners.

 Over 1.8 million educators and users have registered access to PBS LearningMedia.